Maestra Productions is a collaborative production house that makes documentary films that center arts, education and social justice movements.

 The unknown story of trovador Silvio Rodriguez, talking in first person about the life-defining experience he had as a 14-year-old when he taught a campesino family how to read and write during the 1961 Cuban Literacy Campaign.

-This documentary short is a new release created from the 16mm archives of the groundbreaking 1985 film “You Got to Move“ about the work of Highlander Center by Lucy Massie Phenix and Veronica Selver.
+This documentary short is a new release created from the 16mm archives of the groundbreaking 1985 film “You Got to Move“ on the work of Highlander Center by Lucy Massie Phenix and Veronica Selver.